ansys/pyansys-heart/doc/source/user-guide/postprocessor.rst

 .. _ref_postprocessor:

 Postprocessor
 =============

-The post-processor :attr:`ansys.health.heart.post` module contains methods to post-process the results of a cardiac simulation.
-The post-processor can be used to extract and visualize results from the simulation output files, such as LS-DYNA's ``d3plot`` files and other relevant information.
+The post-processor :attr:`ansys.health.heart.post` module provides methods to post-process the results of a cardiac simulation.
+Use this module to extract and visualize results from simulation output files, such as LS-DYNA's ``d3plot`` files and other relevant information.

-The two main classes include:
+This module includes two main classes:

-- :attr:`ansys.health.heart.post.dpf_utils.D3plotReader`: a class for reading LS-DYNA ``d3plot`` files.
+- :attr:`ansys.health.heart.post.dpf_utils.D3plotReader`: This class reads LS-DYNA ``d3plot`` files.
-- :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor`: a class for post-processing electrophysiology simulation results.
+- :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor`: This class post-processes electrophysiology simulation results.

-These two classes add additional functionality on top of `PyDPF <https://dpf.docs.pyansys.com/>`_ to extract relevant simulation results in a convenient way.
-For example, the :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor` class can be used to extract the transmembrane potential and other relevant quantities from the simulation results.
+These classes build on `PyDPF <https://dpf.docs.pyansys.com/>`_ to make it easier to extract relevant simulation results.
+For example, you can use the :attr:`ansys.health.heart.post.dpf_utils.EPpostprocessor` class to extract the transmembrane potential and other quantities from simulation results.

+Here is an example of how to use these classes:

 >>> from ansys.health.heart.post.dpf_utils import D3plotReader, EPpostprocessor
+>>> # Load a d3plot file
 >>> reader = D3plotReader("path-to-d3plot-file")
->>> # Get ep fields at step 10
+>>> # Extract electrophysiology fields at step 10
 >>> ep_fields = reader.get_ep_fields(at_step=10)
->>> # Get displacement at 200 ms
+>>> # Extract displacement at 200 ms
 >>> displacement = reader.get_displacement(time=200)